The Challenge To Achievement At Pace (CAP) Program

 In order to successfully complete the CAP Program, students must complete 24 credits, achieve and maintain at minimum a cumulative “C” average (2.0 GPA), earn at minimum a “C” in English 120, and pass UNV 101.
 Continuation of overall enrollment is contingent upon successful progress in accordance with University regulations and completion of these CAP Program requirements within two consecutive semesters.
 Students who successfully complete their CAP Program must satisfy the matriculation requirements for their intended major.

 CAP candidates are students who have the potential to achieve academically and to be successful at our University, but whose academic record has not met Pace University’s admission criteria (high school average and/or SAT/ACT).
 You must apply and be admitted to the University, and then be referred to the CAP Program to participate.
 Matriculation begins in the Fall semester only.
-Students accepted to Pace University through the CAP Program are required to pay at the time of general billing a one-time fee of $568.00 for the specific academic support services offered only to CAP students.
+Students accepted to Pace University through the CAP Program are required to pay at the time of general billing a one-time fee for the specific academic support services offered only to CAP students (Please see the Office of Student Assistance website for the current fee schedule).